 Philips Engineering Solutions helps Philips Hospital Patient Monitoring accelerate shift to a circular economy

 A circular economy is high priority at Philips.
 Philips aims to generate 25% of sales from circular products, services and solutions by 2025.
 To accelerate progress, Philips Hospital Patient Monitoring turned to Philips Engineering Solutions.
-Together a multidisciplinary team developed a circular economy roadmap, which has since become the blueprint for sustainability roadmaps in other Philips businesses.
+Together with a multidisciplinary team they developed a circular economy roadmap, which has since become the blueprint for sustainability roadmaps in other Philips businesses.

 “For a sustainable world, the transition from a linear to a circular economy is essential.
 A circular economy requires innovation in the areas of material, component and product reuse, as well as related business models.
 By using materials more effectively, economic growth will eventually be decoupled from the use of natural resources and ecosystems.
 In such an economy, the lower use of raw materials allows us to create more value.”